 Learning to drive defensively is a great skill and one that will keep you safe on the roads.
 With defensive driving, you essentially assume that everyone else is driving poorly, not paying attention and liable to make random turns or stops without indicating their intentions.
 Defensive driving (also called advanced driving) is taught and will show you how to carefully observe the road and its surroundings, and pick out potential hazards.

 Your tyres are your main point of contact with the road, and it does not really matter how careful a driver you are if your tyres will not grip the road and take the vehicle where you want it to go.
 Keep an eye on your tyres, regularly checking for signs of damage or weakness, and also ensure that your tread depth is well within legal limits.
 The legal minimum is 1.6mm of tread depth, but many experts recommend not allowing your tyres to wear below 3mm.
-Your tyres will be carefully checked at your annual MOT roadworthiness test: check out Iverson Tyres to book an appointment for MOT in London to ensure that you are back on the road promptly and in good tyre condition.
+Your tyres will be carefully checked at your annual MOT roadworthiness test.

 Weather or not